New versions of Newton method: step-size choice, convergence domain and under-determined equations: Main algorithms

 The update step in \eqref{eq:x_k-update-algorithm1} can be written in less compact but more illustrative form:

-The latter case is a pure Newton step while the primal one is damped Newton step.
+The latter case is a pure Newton step while the primal one is a damped Newton step.
 Direction $z^k$ calculation is the same in both stages.
 The result on convergence and rate of convergence is given below.
-We use upper ($\lceil \cdot \rceil$) and lower ($\lfloor \cdot \rfloor$) rounding to integer; function $\Delta(\cdot)$ and constant $c \approx 0.8614$ were introduced in the end of Section~2.
+We use upper ($\lceil \cdot \rceil$) and lower ($\lfloor \cdot \rfloor$) rounding to integer; constant $c_1 \approx 0.8164$ was introduced in the end of Section~\ref{sec:preliminaries}.
+The theorem is followed by the corollary with simpler statements.

-\begin{theorem} Suppose that Assumptions~$\mathbf{A''}, \mathbf{B''}$ hold and
+\begin{theorem} Suppose that Assumptions~$\mathbf{A'}, \mathbf{B'}$ hold and